 Allow Your Hair to Air-Dry

-As often as possible, gently towel-dry your hair after a wash and let it finish drying naturally.
+As often as possible, gently towel-dry your hair after a wash, comb through, and let it finish drying naturally.
 If you need to blow your dry, use the coolest setting possible.

 Switch Between Hairstyles